 Before the #MeToo Movement, Magenta Rave sought justice for sexual assault survivors.
 When she couldn't get that, she got even.
 Like Lisbeth Salander in The Girl with The Dragon Tattoo, she doesn't kill the perpetrators.
 She just makes them wish they were dead.
 But who is Magenta Rave?
 Is she more than one woman?
-On different occasions, eyewitnesses describe her as a petite blonde, a loud buxom redhead, and an awkward boyish brunette.
-Detective Simone Rosenberg and her good-hearted, good-old-boy partner, Marty Sloan are assigned the case.
+Eyewitnesses describe her as a petite blonde, a loud buxom redhead, and an awkward boyish brunette.
+Detective Simone Rosenberg and her good-hearted, good-old-boy partner, Marty Sloan, are assigned the case.
 Their investigation leads them into a world of shattered women, paramilitary wackos, and the outer boundaries of their own hearts and minds.
 This fast-paced, character-rich, and often darkly funny novel will keep you guessing as it careens wildly towards its startling conclusion.

 If you cheered Lisbeth Salander, (The Girl With The Dragon Tattoo) you'll applaud Magenta Rave.
 Zonder's quirky cast of characters -- and especially the women who have suffered at the hands of abusive men -- will keep you guessing as you try to answer the question, "Who is Magenta Rave?"

 Vicki Lane, author, The Elizabeth Goodweather Mystery Series, www.vickilanemysteries.com

 From beginning to end as I read this book, Janna Zonder kept me breathless, my pulse racing until step by step everything ended in solution.
 This debut novel sets the bar higher for those to follow if they want to create suspense, mystery, and satisfaction in an ending that could have been real life.